Woodman718/CapsNets/README.md

 </td></tr> </table>

 ```
 LKC with different kernel sizes.
 The N of the label ”kernel-N” indicates the size of the convolution kernel.
-For instance, kernel-21 means using an LKC with a 21×21 convolution kern
+For instance, kernel-21 means using an LKC with a 21×21 convolution kernel.
 ```

 2).
 Attention.